andrino-meli/ParSPL/README.md

 We hope You find utility in ParSPL we encourage you to:
 - put a start on this repo
 - cite us:

-# processing steps
-It is helpful to visualize the preprocessing steps to find areas of improvement.

 # directory structure
 ```